 Drinking hot as opposed to cold drinks also is important.
 Hot ginger or cinnamon tea, or even better Chai, is great to reintroduce some warmth to your belly.

 Making adjustments to your lifestyle is of primary importance for your winter health.
-External assistance from Chinese medicine treatment can complement and solidify these changes.
+Chinese medicine treatment can complement and solidify these changes.

-Acupuncture and massage can assist your body in finding harmony with the natural Qi of this time of year.
-Through stimulation of specific points and meridians, the energy of the Water element in your body can be accessed.
+Acupuncture can assist your body in finding harmony with the natural Qi of this time of year.
+Using specific points and channels, the energy of the Water element in your body can be balanced.

 Cold contracts by nature, which can cause congestion of our energy.
-Moxibustion and herbal medicines can help boost your Yang Qi, to cope with the overwhelming influences of cold.
+Moxibustion and herbal medicines can help boost your Yang Qi.
+This helps to cope with the overwhelming influences of cold during winter.

-When we begin to fall ill with colds in winter, Vitamin C is a popular choice.
-Vitamin C from a Chinese medical perspective is cold in nature, especially in concentrated forms such as powders and pills.
+When we begin to fall ill with colds and flus in winter, Vitamin C is a popular choice.
+Vitamin C from a Chinese medical perspective is cold in nature.
+This is especially an issue with concentrated forms such as powders and pills.
 It is better to ensure an adequate intake of this from fresh fruit and veg instead to keep you well.

-It is best to only take herbs that have been prescribed by a qualified Chinese herbalist.
-This is to ensure they are safely prescribed, and are tailored to your current presentation for the best results.
+It is best to only take herbs prescribed by a qualified Chinese herbalist.
+This ensures they are appropriate for your current presentation for the best results.

-In winter the seeds are nourished for the patterns of health and wellness that you will experience over the following year.
-Align yourself with the energy of the Water element, for the best winter health.
+In winter, we plant the seeds for your patterns of health and wellness over the following year.
+Align yourself with the energy of the Water element, for the best health during winter, and year long.